 North Cornwall · PL27

 We prepare site-specific concept design, planning drawings and supporting documents that give your project the strongest possible chance of consent — and a clear path through Cornwall Council's planning process.
-In Rock, that work is shaped by the place itself — Rock is the affluent estuary village opposite Padstow, AONB-designated, with one of the highest property value markets per square metre in Cornwall and a strong replacement-dwelling planning history, with a building stock that leans toward 1930s and 1950s holiday villas and post-war bungalows.
+What works on a PL27 plot rarely works elsewhere — Rock is the affluent estuary village opposite Padstow, AONB-designated, with one of the highest property value markets per square metre in Cornwall and a strong replacement-dwelling planning history, with a building stock that leans toward high-end modern architect-designed coastal homes and post-war bungalows.

 - Cornwall AONB